cloud-ark/kubeplus/Operator-FAQ.md

 A. Operators can be written in any language.
 Currently there are [officially supported Kubernetes libraries](https://kubernetes.io/docs/reference/using-api/client-libraries/) for Go, Python, Java, dotnet, JavaScript.
 There exist [sample-controller](https://github.com/kubernetes/sample-controller), [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder), [Operator SDK](https://github.com/operator-framework/operator-sdk) which help in Operator development.
 These are Golang based.

+**Q. Are there situations where one needs multiple Operators?**

+A. Often.
+We are seeing enterprises use multiple Operators to build their platform stacks on Kubernetes.
+At CloudARK, we have pioneered Platform-as-Code approach for creating multi Operator platform stacks.

+**Q. What are the advantages of using multiple Operators?**

+A. Development and maintenance of in-house platform automation is reduced.
+This approach helps you in your goal of moving towards multi-cloud application portability as this significantly simplifies creating or transferring your workloads from one cloud environment to other.

+**Q. What are the challenges when using multiple Operators together?**

+A. Primary challenge is interoperability and binding between various Custom Resources supported by Operators.
+We have developed KubePlus API Add-on for Custom Resource Discovery and Binding that helps with this process.

 **Q. We are interested in building our Kubernetes platform using Open source Operators.
 What should we look for when choosing an Operator?**

 A. There are Operator listing and repositories such as following: https://operatorhub.io/, https://chartmuseum.com/, https://github.com/operator-framework/awesome-operators, https://kubedex.com/operators/.
 You can pick an Operator from any of these places.
-Then use the guidelines that we have developed to evaluate whether the Operator that you have selected has some of the attributes mentioned in the guidelines.
+Then use the [Operator Maturity Model](https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md) that we have developed to evaluate whether the Operator that you have selected has some of the attributes mentioned in the
+Operator Maturity Model.

 **Q. Are Operators production ready?
 Is there any analysis of open source Operators?**